For Sale by Owner (FSBO) in Canada

 “For Sale by Owner” (FSBO) means selling your property without hiring a licensed real estate agent to represent you.
 The owner takes responsibility for pricing, marketing, showings, negotiations, paperwork, and coordinating the closing.

 A major motivator is avoiding the listing agent’s portion of the commission, which is typically around 2.5% of the selling price.
-The total commission varies by province but is often in the range of 5% in total, split between the listing and buyer agents.
+While typical real estate agent commission varies by province, it is often about 5% in total, split between the listing and buyer agents.
 When selling FSBO, a seller can potentially save the listing agent’s share, but may still offer a commission to a buyer’s agent to encourage showings.

 Typical FSBO Costs in Canada